A brief introduction to Data Immutability in TypeScript

 delete obj.b; // delete property

-Objects are by default mutable as shown above and they are passed by reference (but not in a way that operates in other languages).
+Objects are by default mutable as shown here and they are passed by reference (but not in a way that operates in other languages).
 When you assign an object to a variable, the object value doesn’t get copied.
 JavaScript only assigns a reference of the object to the new variable.
 The same principle applies when you pass an object as an argument to a function or returns an object from a function.
 However, there are preventive mechanisms you can apply to make objects immutable.

 💡 You can follow the MDN documentation to know more about the property descriptor or read the first part of my article on JavaScript decorators.